AA Pension Scheme

 Contributions

-Since 31 March 2020 members have not been required to make any contributions to this section of the Scheme.
-The Company is required to meet the cost of any benefits provided from this section of the Scheme (in excess of the contributions members and the Company previously paid to the Scheme).
+Since 31 March 2020 members have not been required to make any contributions to this Section of the Scheme.
+The Company is required to meet the cost of any benefits provided from this Section of the Scheme (in excess of the contributions members and the Company previously paid to the Scheme).
 Company contributions are determined by the Trustee and the Company after considering advice from the Scheme Actuary and are reviewed regularly.

 Transfers in